A Tiramisù (a typical Italian dessert with a mascarpone cheese) on a plate

 Comparatives and superlatives of adverb clauses

-Some adverbial phrases have a comparative and superlative form, like in fretta(in a hurry), a modo(properly), (essere) a posto(in place, settled, to be OK).
+Some have a comparative and superlative form, like in fretta(in a hurry), a modo(properly), (essere) a posto(in place, settled, to be OK).
 Let's see them in context:

 Ho preparato la tavola in frettissima ma è comunque tutto più a modo di prima.